EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 DG

 Darren Grant is Managing Director of TenX Tech Ltd and has supplied supplements to Irish consumers through Probiotic.ie since 2019.
-Probiotic.ie is regulated under FSAI food supplement guidelines, holds direct supply relationships with manufacturers in the USA and Europe, and ships all orders from Dublin, within the EU.
+Probiotic.ie is regulated under FSAI food supplement guidelines and ships all orders from Dublin, within the EU.

-Disclaimer: This guide is for consumer education purposes only and does not constitute legal, tax, or customs advice.
-The information is based on official guidance published by Irish Revenue in May 2026.
-Customs classifications and duty calculations can vary depending on specific product types and circumstances.
-For definitive guidance on your specific situation, contact Irish Revenue directly at revenue.ie or consult a customs agent.
-This guide was accurate as of 2 June 2026 — always check revenue.ie for the most current guidance.
+Disclaimer: This guide is for consumer education purposes only and does not constitute legal, tax or customs advice.
+Information is based on official guidance from Irish Revenue and An Post and on Council Regulation (EU) 2026/382.
+Customs classification of specific products is determined by Revenue at import, and duty calculations may vary.
+For definitive guidance on your situation, contact Irish Revenue at revenue.ie or a customs agent.
+Accurate as of 2 July 2026, always check revenue.ie for the latest guidance.

 Sources